starterkitcloud/sk-backend/Readme.md

 ## Get started with rabbitMQ and Celery
 In basic terms, celery is a python library that makes it easy to manage a queue of tasks in a scalable way.
-It is great for processing doing computing jobs that may take a long time or are just more convenient to do outside of the web application layer in general .
+It is great for doing computing jobs that may take a long time or are just more convenient to do outside of the web application layer in general .
 [Learn more about celery here.](http://docs.celeryproject.org/en/latest/index.html)

 In general it works like this:

-send job to queue ---> rabbitMQ (broker that manages queue of jobs) ---> celery workers sits there waiting to do jobs in the queue.
+send job to queue ---> rabbitMQ (broker that manages queue of jobs) ---> celery workers sit there waiting to do the jobs in the queue.

+### regular tasks (demo)

+Stop all the services that you have running.

 run the following command to start up celery "default" worker and rabbitMQ server:

-`docker-compose up rabbit worker`
+`docker-compose up rabbit worker web`

 You can now visit <http://localhost:15672> in your browser and log in with